Table of Contents

 Want to expand your experience of self-trust in your business?

-As a certified trauma-informed business coach, it’s my passion to support clients through the outer work (like business & marketing strategy), as well as the inner work (like cultivating self-trust).
-The truth is, doing the inner work will make the BIGGEST impact in your life and the life of your business.
+As a certified trauma-informed business coach, it’s my passion to support clients through the outer work and inner work, so you can make the big changes in your business.

-If you’d like to explore working together, your first step is to schedule a consultation here
+If you’d like to explore working together, your first step is to schedule a consultation.